solidity-labs-io/forge-proposal-simulator/docs/guides/governor-bravo-proposal.md

     {
         /// STATICCALL -- non-mutative and hence not recorded for the run stage

-        // Get vault address
+        // Get the vault address
         address bravoVault = addresses.getAddress("BRAVO_VAULT");

-        // Get token address
+        // Get the token address
         address token = addresses.getAddress("BRAVO_VAULT_TOKEN");

-        // Get timelock bravo's token balance.
-        uint256 balance = Token(token).balanceOf(
+        // Get the timelock bravo's token balance uint256 balance = Token(token).balanceOf(
             addresses.getAddress("PROTOCOL_TIMELOCK_BRAVO")
         );

         /// CALLS -- mutative and recorded

-        // Whitelists the deployed token on the deployed vault.
+        // Whitelist the deployed token on the deployed vault Vault(bravoVault).whitelistToken(token, true);
-        Vault(bravoVault).whitelistToken(token, true);

-        // Approve the token for the vault.
+        // Approve the token for the vault Token(token).approve(bravoVault, balance);
-        Token(token).approve(bravoVault, balance);

-        // Deposit all tokens into the vault.
+        // Deposit all tokens into the vault Vault(bravoVault).deposit(token, balance);
-        Vault(bravoVault).deposit(token, balance);
     }
     ```

--   `deploy()`: Deploy any necessary contracts.
+-   `deploy()`: Deploys any necessary contracts.
 This example demonstrates the deployment of Vault and an ERC20 token.
-Once the contracts are deployed, they are added to the `Addresses` contract by calling `addAddress()`.
+Once deployed, these contracts are added to the `Addresses` contract by calling `addAddress()`.

     ```solidity
     function deploy() public override {
-        // Set governor bravo's timelock as owner for vault and token. address owner = addresses.getAddress("PROTOCOL_TIMELOCK_BRAVO");
+        // Set governor bravo's timelock as the owner for the vault and token address owner = addresses.getAddress("PROTOCOL_TIMELOCK_BRAVO");

-        // Deploy vault address if not already deployed and transfer ownership to timelock. if (!addresses.isAddressSet("BRAVO_VAULT")) {
+        // Deploy the vault address if not already deployed and transfer ownership to the timelock if (!addresses.isAddressSet("BRAVO_VAULT")) {
             Vault bravoVault = new Vault();